beep-industries/communities/README.md

 ```bash
 cargo test domain::test
 ```

 ## API Endpoints Specification

 The API endpoints documentation is available in the [communities.openapi.yaml](communities.openapi.yaml) file (OpenAPI 3.1).

-### Export API specification
+### Using API specification

-From your API application, you can generate and export an OpenAPI 3.1 specification file to [communities.openapi.yaml](communities.openapi.yaml) for sharing, publishing, or versioning.
+From your API application, you can generate and export an OpenAPI 3.1 specification file to [communities.openapi.yaml](communities.openapi.yaml) for sharing, publishing, and versioning.